BaoTrung37/flutter_template_bloc/README.md

 fvm flutter gen-l10n
 ```

-4. Run (use `FC-*` for phase 1).
+4. Run (use `` for phase 1).
 Choose in one of the ways below:
 - Choose and run configuration from editor
 - Run the following command on its root ``:

 ```
+fvm flutter run lib/main_dev.dart --flavor=dev
-flutter run lib/presentation/main.dart --dart-define=ENVIRONMENT=dev-app --dart-define=APP_TYPE=fanclub
+fvm flutter run lib/main_prod.dart --flavor=prod
 ```

 5. Code formatting (https://docs.flutter.dev/development/tools/formatting)